S0fft/Sglass-Shop/README.md

 # Sglass
 #### Glasses-Shop — SSR Ecommerce Project on Django (FBV)

-Sglass - This is a online glasses store offering basic features for users.
+Оnline glasses store offering basic features for users.
 The project is built on an SSR architecture and includes four applications: products, users, orders, and uses Function-Based Views (FBV).

 #### Stack:
  - Pyhton